Undergraduate Programs

 Get Real-World Experience

-Students in the Department of Comparative Literature can expand their skills through study abroad programs, research-based internships administered by faculty, and other experiential learning ds-on learning opportunities, such as the Nomad Mentorship Program.
+Students in the Department of Comparative Literature can expand their skills through study abroad programs, research-based internships administered by faculty, and other experiential learning opportunities, such as the Nomad Mentorship Program.

 Advising and Academic Support